 - Warm antibody type: idiopathic, systemic lupus erythematosus (SLE), lymphoma, chronic lymphatic leukaemia (CLL), Evans' syndrome (thrombocytopenia associated with a positive direct Coombs' test).

 - Cold antibody type: cold haemagglutinin disease, paroxysmal cold haemoglobinuria, Mycoplasma pneumoniae, lymphoma, infectious mononucleosis or other viral infections

-- Drug-related: drug absorbed on to red cell surface, eg penicillins, cephalosporins, or immune complex mediated, eg sulphonamides, sulfasalazine.
+- Drug-related: drug absorbed on to red cell surface (eg, penicillins, cephalosporins) or immune complex mediated (eg, sulfonamides, sulfasalazine).

-- Non-immune: trauma (cardiac haemolysis, microangiopathic anaemia (found in patients with disseminated intravascular coagulation or haemolytic uraemic syndrome and thrombotic thrombocytopenic purpura), infection (malaria, septicaemia), hypersplenism, membrane disorders, paroxysmal nocturnal haemoglobinuria, liver disease.
+- Non-immune: trauma (cardiac haemolysis, microangiopathic anaemia (found in patients with disseminated intravascular coagulation or haemolytic uraemic syndrome and thrombotic thrombocytopenic purpura), infection (malaria, sepsis), hypersplenism, membrane disorders, paroxysmal nocturnal haemoglobinuria, liver disease.

 - Risk factors are variable and depend on the underlying cause.

-- Sickle cell disorders mainly affect Africans and some Arabic peoples.
+- Sickle cell disorders mainly affect Africans and some Arabian peoples.

-- Glucose-6-phosphate dehydrogenase (G6PD) deficiency has several variants, divided into five classes according to the level of enzyme activity.
-These have typical geographic spread.
+- G6PD deficiency has several variants, divided into five classes according to the level of enzyme activity.
+These have typical geographical spread.
 Common locations are the Middle East and the Mediterranean.

 - Autoimmune haemolytic anaemia is slightly more common in females than in males.
 Most often, it presents in middle-aged and older individuals.